 Other Ways To Give

-Read the Merrick Community Services January 2017 Newsletter and help the Merrick Food Shelf locate a new food rescue vehicle!
+Read the Merrick Community Services March 2017 Newsletter and play the “Hoopin’ for Hunger” March Madness Challenge!
 Click the link to view our interactive